stdlib-js/stdlib/.github/CODE_OF_CONDUCT.md

 ## License

-This document may be reused under a [Creative Commons Attribution-ShareAlike License][license]
+This document may be reused under a [Creative Commons Attribution-ShareAlike License][license].